dBankCore/devportal/_tutorials-javascript/get_follower_and_following_list.md

 description: '_Get the followers of a user/author & the authors that user is following._'
 layout: full
 ---
-<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Follower And Following List](https://github.com/steemit/devportal-tutorials-js/tree/master/tutorials/19_get_follower_and_following_list) can be downloaded as part of the [JS tutorials repository](https://github.com/steemit/devportal-tutorials-js).</span>
+<span class="fa-pull-left top-of-tutorial-repo-link"><span class="first-word">Full</span>, runnable src of [Get Follower And Following List](https://github.com/dpays/developer-docs-tutorials-js/tree/master/tutorials/19_get_follower_and_following_list) can be downloaded as part of the [JS tutorials repository](https://github.com/dpays/developer-docs-tutorials-js).</span>
 <br>

-This tutorial will take you through the process of calling both the `follower` and `following` functions from the STEEM API.
+This tutorial will take you through the process of calling both the `follower` and `following` functions from the dPay API.

 ## Intro

-We are using the `call` operation provided by the `dsteem` library to pull the follow information for a specified user account.
+We are using the `call` operation provided by the `ddpays` library to pull the follow information for a specified user account.
 There are 4 variables required to execute this operation:

 1.  _username_ - The specific user for which the follower(ing) list will be retrieved.
 2.  _startFollower(ing)_ - The starting letter(s) or name for the search query.